e1miran/Now-Playing-Serato/docs/output/twitchbot.rst

    #.
 Authentication
    #.
 Copy the Token down

-#.
-Make the bot account a moderator of your channel so that it does not have chat
-   time limits, etc on it.

 At the end of this process, you should have four pieces of information:

 * Bot's Username: